National Cancer Prevention Month -February 2023

 Obesity has been linked with an increased risk of several types of cancer, including kidney, pancreatic, breast, ovarian, esophagus, colon, thyroid, multiple myeloma, and uterus.
 Being obese also raises the likelihood of developing severe health conditions such as high blood pressure and diabetes.
 In addition, obesity can cause chronic inflammation and hormonal imbalances, which may further increase the risk of cancer.

-A healthy weight can be maintained by eating a healthy diet and exercising regularly.
-A lack of physical activity can also cause obesity.
-Hence, it is important to be active.
+A healthy weight can be maintained by eating a balanced diet and engaging in physical activities regularly.
 You can try brisk walking, jogging, yoga, swimming, cycling, or any other exercise you like to maintain a healthy weight.

 6. Protect Yourself From The Harmful Rays Of The Sun